Is Adobe Acrobat Redaction Safe? Real Failures Examined

 The copy-paste problem

 The most common failure is straightforward: users can copy and paste "redacted" text directly from Adobe-redacted PDFs.
-That happens because the redaction tool does not always remove text from the document's underlying structure—it only covers it visually.
+That happens because the redaction tool does not always remove text from the document's underlying structure.
+It only covers it visually.

 There are well-documented incidents where text from supposedly redacted government or court documents was copied and pasted into another application, and the hidden content appeared in full.
 Such failures have made headlines and prompted security reviews.